 Since then, our site teams have been hard at work to build a shaft that will allow us to begin works on the main tunnel.
 The walls of the shaft have been completed and the Museum of London has now completed their archaeological dig on site to protect any items of historic importance.

-We are building an acoustic enclosure above the shaft at our Chambers Wharf site.
+We continue to build an acoustic enclosure above the shaft at our Chambers Wharf site.

 What are our working hours?

 Standard working hours are 8am to 6pm Monday-Friday and 8am-1pm Saturday.
 Also, there is a 1 hour mobilisation period before and after the Standard Working Hours, plus maintenance periods on Saturday 1-5pm and Sundays 10am-4pm.

 Certain activities within the river foreshore and those that are dependent on the tide, may take place between 5am and 10pm.
 These activities may include: barge movements, filling the cofferdam, installing tie rods and relocating filling material.

 Extended working hours are required for the main works to allow major concrete pours for shaft construction.